 But asked about that comment Monday, Allen said: “That’s more of a metaphor.”

 Allen said BP and the government are working together, with the government holding veto power and adopting an “inquisitorial” stand toward the company’s ideas.

 BP said it is doing all it can to stop the leak.
 Its chief operating officer, Doug Suttles, made the rounds of network morning news shows to say that the company understands people are frustrated.

 “Clearly Secretary Salazar is telling us that we need to do this as expediently as we can,” Suttles said.
 “And of course we are.”

 “I’m as devastated as you are by what I’ve seen here today,” Hayward told reporters after he spoke with cleanup workers in white overalls and yellow boots, some shoveling oily sand into garbage cans.
-“We are going to do everything in our power to prevent any more oil from coming ashore, and we will clean every last drop up and we will remediate all of the environmental damage.”
+“We are going to do everything in our power to prevent any more oil from coming ashore, and we will clean every last drop up and we will remediate all of the .”

 Mark Kellstrom, an analyst with Summit, N.J.-based Strategic Energy Research, said time might be running out for BP to continue calling the shots.
 “The rhetoric is growing up in Washington for the politicians to kick out BP and let the government take over,” Kellstrom said, though he added that it would be a mistake.